My Simple San Choy Bau might be simple to make but it is big on flavour that is for sure!

 I think we all love easy meals that take very little thinking about let alone cooking.
 This is totally one of those recipes!
 Absolutely simple as they come, but you know what?
 These are bloody tasty!

-It’s funny, that I remember years ago so pompous chef saying to me that iceberg lettuce is a “nothing” lettuce.
-Back in the 90s you had frisèe, romaine(cos) mignette, mesclun, butter or oak leaf lettuce anything but iceberg, but I will tell you the humble and often cheap iceberg is out and out one of favourite lettuce.
+It’s funny, that I remember years ago some pompous chef saying to me that iceberg lettuce is a “nothing” lettuce.
+Back in the 90s you had frisèe, romaine(cos) mignette, mesclun, butter or oak leaf lettuce anything but iceberg.
+Personally I love the humble and often cheap iceberg.
 Some have a beautiful sweetness to them, and that crispiness is unbeaten in the family of lettuce for sure.

-Anyway here is a very tasty, very easy recipe for you and the whole family to enjoy.
+Anyway here is a very tasty, very easy low carb ground beef recipe for you and the whole family to enjoy.

 P.s I think it is better to roll this beef in your lettuce leaf than sugar for any child x